Man sitting at work desk

 Fees and costs

-As a PSS member, you do not pay any administration, switching or other ongoing fees, as these costs are covered by your employer (or former employer, if you’re a Preserved Benefit member).
+As a member, you do not pay any administration, switching or other ongoing fees, as these costs are covered by your employer (or former employer, if you’re a Preserved Benefit member).
 We do not charge any fees for managing your account.
 However, fees and costs that relate to the investment performance of your contributions are deducted from investment returns.

 Built in Death and Invalidity Cover